 This visit demonstrated many similarities between the situation in Zambia and that in the Sahel: mud-brick houses with thatch roofs, increasing deforestation, and a strong interest from local villagers in the NV concept.
-And the reversal of the dry (construction) seasons in rthe Sahel (October to May) and in southern Africa (May to October), means that NV masons from Burkina Faso can contribute to projects in Zambia without detracting from their work in the Sahel.
+It was therefore possible to imagine a deployment in this country as a springboard to reach other Southern African countries.

 As a result, two Zambian apprentices came to Burkina Faso for initial training, followed by two visits to Zambia by NV Burkinabé masons in 2010 and 2011.